R Vs Python – Which One Is Best For Data Science?

 • Visualizations are more convoluted in Python than in R, and results are not as eye-pleasing or informative.

-Disadvantages of R Language are as follows
+Disadvantages of the R Language are as follows

 • For people with no software engineering experience, base R can be more difficult to learn because it was developed by statisticians, not to make coding easier.
 But R has a set of packages known as the Tidyverse, which provides powerful yet easy-to-learn tools for importing, manipulating, visualizing, and reporting on data.

-• Finding the right packages to use in R may be time consuming.
+• Finding the right packages to use in R may be time-consuming.

 • There are many dependencies between R libraries.